2une In Previews: EBR Schools hosting Magnet Mania highlighting district magnet schools at LASM

 "This is the perfect opportunity for families to explore all that EBR Magnet Programs have to offer in one interactive and engaging setting,” Recruiter for Magnet Programs Elizabeth Thomas said.
 “Magnet Mania is about helping families make informed choices about their children’s education while enjoying a fun and enriching family-friendly experience.”

-The event is Sunurday from 10 a.m. to 2 p.m., with admission to LASM during the event being free.
+The event is Sunday from 10 a.m. to 2 p.m., with admission to LASM during the event being free.

 More information about EBR magnet schools, including applications for the 2026-27 school year that open on Oct.
 6, can be found here.